-A walk full of insights
+A Talk and Walk full of insights

 For several years, Equinestudies has been organising excursions to the Konik horses at Slot Loevestein.